KaffinPX/Kaspian-KRC20/README.md

 ### Testing

 To begin testing, execute ``bun run dev`` to run the development server.
-Then, utilize the contents of the dist folder as an unpacked extension in your browser for testing purposes.
+Then, route to development server via any browser for testing purposes.

 ### Building

-To build it as an unpacked extension, execute ``bun run build``.
+To build it, execute ``bun run build``.
 It will be built into dist folder.